SoCXin/doc/docs/Miscellaneous/ststm32/stm32cube_debugging_unit_testing.rst

 .. image:: ../../_static/images/tutorials/ststm32/stm32cube-debugging-unit-testing-1.png

-On the next step, we need to select ``ST Nucleo-F401RE`` as a development board, :ref:`framework_stm32cube` as a framework and a path to the project location (or use the default one):
+On the next step, we need to select ``ST Nucleo-F401RE`` as a development board, :ref:`wch` as a framework and a path to the project location (or use the default one):

 .. image:: ../../_static/images/tutorials/ststm32/stm32cube-debugging-unit-testing-2.png

-Processing the selected project may take some amount of time (PlatformIO will download and install all required packages) and after these steps, we have a fully configured project that is ready for developing code with :ref:`framework_stm32cube` framework.
+Processing the selected project may take some amount of time (PlatformIO will download and install all required packages) and after these steps, we have a fully configured project that is ready for developing code with :ref:`wch` framework.

 Adding Code to the Generated Project
 ------------------------------------